Julia Naftulin, EveryBody owner

 Bring your whole self to EveryBody and welcome others to do the same.
 We are an active community offering a wide array of opportunities.

-Please arrive on time.
+Please arrive on time, but no more than 10 minutes before a class.
 When you arrive, be aware that a class may already be in session.
 Please quietly walk through the class and wait in the lounge for your class to begin.

 We value open communication as a key to building community.
 Let us know what you need and don’t be shy to share any questions, concerns, or injuries.
 We value your safety as highly as our commitment to helping you discover how to love the way you move.